Data Centers in Nanjing

 Natural Disaster Risk

-Nanjing has a low overall risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-While several hazards are present in the region, their probability and expected impact are low compared to global averages.
+Nanjing has a low overall risk profile for natural disasters, with an INFORM Risk score of 3.0 out of 10, as of September 2025.
+While the overall threat is minimal, operators must plan for specific, high-impact regional hazards.